 And voilà, once the phone has rebooted, your user is ready to make and receive calls.
 No manual editing of configuration files nor fiddling in the phone's web interface.

 On initial insertion into provd, devices are assigned to the tenant of the token used internally by provd, which is the master tenant.
 When a device is provisioned, it is transferred to the tenant of the line to which it is being associated.
 When the device is reset to autoprov, the device stays in its tenant.
 It is not possible to change the tenant of the device once it is set.
 If you wish to do it anyway, you must delete the device and restart it manually.

-- Device synchronisation does not work in the situation where multiple devices are connected from behind a NAPT network equipment.
-The devices must be resynchronised manually.
+- Device synchronisation does not work in situations where multiple devices are connected from behind NAPT network equipment.
+The devices must be re-synchronised manually.